-Kenny: So if you don’t watch sports, is this time of year hard for you, being Super Bowl Sunday and all?
+Kenny: So if you don’t watch sports, is this time of year hard for you?

 Paul: I grew up loving sports.
 In high school, I was a three sport letter-man.
 Sports was my entire life.
 So naturally, as I got older, I couldn’t hang in there without getting injured.
 So that’s when I started betting on games.
 Now that I’ve sworn off sports, and sworn off betting, this time of year sucks.
 It’s like a big part of my life is missing and my counselor and I talk about how I need to fill in that hole with something else, since sports and gambling were such a big part of my life.
 Let’s just say it’s an uphill battle every day.

-Kenny: What is it about something like the Super Bowl that makes it particularly challenging?
+Kenny: What is it about something like the big game that makes it particularly challenging?
 What makes it a potential roadblock on your road to recovery?

 Paul: For me, I know how much money is involved.
 I know about the prop bets, the line, the various bets, the whole deal.
 I know the opportunity and craze surrounding the big game.
-For gamblers, this is not only the Super Bowl for the NFL but this is the Super Bowl of gambling.
+For gamblers, this is not only the [big game] for the NFL but this is the [big game] of gambling.
 The money out there is insane…. (stops and thinks…)

 But when I was gambling, it wasn’t all about the money.
 I really enjoyed the planning and the research.
 I loved listening to all the morning shows and various other programs dissecting the game.
 I loved putting in the work, searching for any little clue that would give me the edge.
 And then watching the game…. ohhhh, was there no better rush than watching the game, knowing that if things go right, there is a pay day coming.